 To be eligible to apply for an instructor position, a graduate student must commit to registering for at least 6 hours of coursework, and be qualified to do the teaching that is outlined in the position description.
 In addition, students must be making satisfactory progress toward the degree, as determined by their home unit.
 Ph.D. students will be limited to ten terms of teaching, dual degree master’s students to seven terms of teaching and single degree master’s students to four terms of teaching.
 Teaching while enrolled in a master’s program counts toward the ten-term limit for students who go on for a Ph.D.

 Each applicant should take care to outline his/her specific qualifications for each position s/he applies for.
 The selection of PitE GSIs is a competitive process.
-In 2011, 140 candidates submitted 280 applications for 18 open Fall 2011 term positions.

 The frequently asked questions section addresses other eligibility issues.